chengdu28/ServiceNow-Arduino-Integration/README.md

 <li>    Open config.js in the Node.JS IDE.</li>
 <li>    Update the instance URL with your instance name	</li>
 <li>    Update username and password with an Admin username and password.</li>
-<li>    Find the location of the file xmldoc.js and paste the complete path for the xmlDocPath variable	</li>
 <li>     Update the serialport variable.
 You will find this listed at the bottom right of the Arduino IDE window.
 It will say something like "Arduino Uno on /dev/tty.usbmodem1451" or  "Arduino Uno on COM4"	</li>
 <li>    Save the file.</li>
 </ul>